 Legumes – dried beans, lentils, split peas (dhals), soya products, almonds and nuts.

 Fruits and Vegetables – spinach, beetroot, brussel sprouts, broccoli, cabbage, asparagus, banana, oranges and peaches.

 Steaming is a gentler method of cooking than boiling.
 Don’t overcook vegetables, because this destroys the folic acid.
-Liver contains high levels of folic acid, but don’t eat it if you’re pregnant or planning a pregnancy.
-This is because it also contains high levels of vitamin A, which may harm your baby.
+Liver contains high levels of folic acid, but should not be eaten while pregnant or if planning a pregnancy.
+Liver contains high levels of vitamin A, which may harm your baby.

 It should be noted that folic acid is depleted through the use of many prescription drugs: